Saunders Beach, Queensland: Geography

 Saunders Beach is 32.8 km by road north-west of the Townsville CBD.

-The suburb is bounded to the north and east by the Coral Sea and to the west by Althaus Creek (also known as Deep Creek).
+The suburb is bounded to the north and east by the Coral Sea and to the west by Althaus Creek It is bounded to the west by Althaus Creek (19.15250°S 146.60167°E).

 The town is situated just south-east of the mouth of Althaus Creek.
 The beach Saunders Beach (19.1671°S 146.6227°E) itself extending from Althaus Creek along the coastline of the suburb and neighbouring Yabulu to the mouth of Black River, a total distance of approximately 5.6 km.